 This Is a Basic Code Reader and Just a Little More

-If your transmission is shifting roughly or making some sad sounds, for instance, there’s simply no way to figure out what’s going on with your tranny and the unit does not support transmission scanning.
+If your transmission is shifting roughly or making some sad sounds, for instance, there’s simply no way to figure out what’s going on with your tranny as the unit doesn’t support transmission scanning.

-Not only that: if you need to run an ABS system check, you’re officially out of luck: this model will absolutely be useless for you as it does not have that function.
+Not only that, if you need to run an ABS check, you’re officially out of luck: this model will be useless for you as it does not have the function.

-What if you’re interested in some di-directional experiments?
+What if you’re interested in some bi-directional experiments?
 You’re equally out of luck; this unit will be of little help to you.

 The Display Screen Is Rather Small…

-That said, the true-color display comes truly alive on the display, and the unit itself, minus its limited display, has one of the best color displays I’ve seen on a budget scanner of recent.
+That said, the true-color display comes truly alive on the display, and the unit itself, minus its limited display size, has one of the best color displays I’ve seen on a budget code reader recently.

 Alternatives to Consider